 While planning your kitchen project, you'll always have some give and take on the materials that work in your budget.
 For $50,000, you can choose more expensive materials that will impact the way you use and view your kitchen.
 Cabinetry is the most costly part of any kitchen project.
 Tricked-out, semicustom cabinetry with organizational features like pullout shelves, lazy Susans, and drawer organizers are a great way to add function to your cupboards.
 Some custom cabinetry, depending on the size of your space and cost of your craftsperson, is also possible.
 From there, choose the most important elements that will help you get the look on your budget, knowing that it's certainly possible to spend a lot more on any remodeling project.

-Plus, check out our price guide, which outlines how much you can expect to pay for various elements in your kitchen remodel, to help you plan a smart and efficient budget.
+, which outlines how much you can expect to pay for various elements in your kitchen remodel, to help you plan a smart and efficient budget.